cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 **Start With the Workflow, Not the Model**

 When I began exploring how AI could improve procurement, the first instinct from many teams was to ask, “Which model should we use - GPT-4, GPT-3.5, or a fine-tuned alternative?”
-But I quickly realized none of those questions mattered until I deeply understood the workflow.
+Those questions only mattered after I deeply understood the workflow.
 So instead of opening an LLM playground, I started sitting with buyers and watching how they actually worked.

 I noticed how they bounced between VGS, SI+, and VPC.
 I watched them dig through PDFs, reconcile price changes, hunt down attachments, and sometimes ask a colleague just to validate a detail.
-It became clear that the true problem wasn’t lack of functionality.
-It was cognitive load - the mental burden of connecting fragmented information scattered across three systems.
+It became clear that the true problem was cognitive load—the mental burden of connecting fragmented information scattered across three systems—more than a lack of functionality in any one tool.

 That insight fundamentally changed how I framed the project.
 Instead of “building an AI tool,” I focused on redesigning a workflow where AI acts as the semantic layer that unifies system knowledge and reduces uncertainty.
-AI became valuable not because it was clever, but because it removed friction that humans were never meant to carry.
+AI became valuable by removing friction that humans were never meant to carry, whether or not the model felt clever in the moment.

 ---
 **How I Frame Risk: Building Decision Boundaries Before Building Features**